-The SFR FCS_COP.1/AA requires ECDSA and RSA.
-F.IC_CL (STSS_CS(ECC, RSA, SHA)) provides the functions.
+The SFR FCS_COP.1/AA/ECDSA requires ECDSA.
+F.IC_CL (TSF.Crypto) provides this function.

-The SFR FCS_RND.1 requires the generation of random numbers which is provided by F.IC_CL (STSS_CS).
+The SFR FCS_RND.1 requires the generation of random numbers which is provided by F.IC_CL (TSF.Service).
 The provided random number generator produces cryptographically strong random numbers which are used at the appropriate places as written in the addition there.